mjbarnes/git-tutorial/Readme.md

     * commit
     * log
 * Working with remote repositories
-    * pushing a new repository to Github
+    * Pushing a repository to Github
 * Branching and Merging
     * Fork
     * Clone